 The Proposer must have a good understanding of the circumstances of the proposed Nominee (the person who would receive the funds if the application was successful).

 The Trust Fund’s Trustees will consider each application against the Fund’s criteria.

 For this reason, it is recommended that the application form is completed with as much information as possible.
 Please note all information remains comfidential as per our Privacy Notice.

 Criteria for applications

-- What difference will the support make to the family/individual
+- Will the support make a difference to the family/individual?